* * *

-MV: Through my work.
+MV: My work.
 I love my work.
 3 years ago I went through some real shit.
 And that changed my outlook.
 It changed how I think, and my opinions.
 It made me realize that we are all being programmed, we’re all living under the Bollywood bullshit programming.
 I would be a different person if I was not influenced by shit like that.
 And, I guess its all OK in the end, I learned a lot and I grew.
 You only grow when you learn.
 That incident had made me go into trauma mode, like I had a literal mental shutdown.

 Heart: Was it caused by someone else or do you feel like it was partly your own doing?

 MV: Um, its always two people, right?
 But, it felt like I was put in a washing machine and taken out.
 My world went upside down and I came out totally knowing all that had happened to me.
-Becuase of this, now I know what I want, I know what I don’t want.
-So, I have a healthy respect for whatever happened.
+Because of this, now I know what I want, I know what I don’t want.
+So, I have a healthy respect for whatever has happened.

 Heart: So, were you this positive about it right away?